Uniform description of the rigged configuration bijection: Results

-\begin{proof} Recall that $\delta$ commutes with the classical crystal operators by Theorem~\ref{thm:minuscule_classical_isomorphism}.
-Note that we can define $\delta^{\lusztig}$ by removing the rightmost factor and then going to the highest weight element by~\cite[Prop.~5.9]{SS2006}.
-Hence, the claim follows. \end{proof}
+\begin{proof} Recall $\delta_r$ commutes with the classical crystal operators by Theorem~\ref{thm:minuscule_classical_isomorphism}.
+Note that we can define $\delta_r^{\lusztig}$ on classically highest weight elements in a tensor product of KR crystals by removing the rightmost factor and then going to the highest weight element from~\cite[Prop.~5.9(5)]{SS2006}.\footnote{Recall that $\delta_r^{\lusztig}$ in~\cite{SS2006}, where it was denoted by $\operatorname{rh}$, was defined by removing the rightmost factor (and then going to the highest weight element) in contrast to our definition of conjugating the left factor removal by $\lusztig$.
+However, these definitions are equivalent by~\cite[Prop.~5.9(5)]{SS2006}.} Lemma~\ref{lemma:dual_removal} shows the same description for the rigged configurations.